ReactTraining/react-workshop/README.md

 - [ ] Install this code (instructions below)
 - [ ] [Read this JavaScript article as a primer for React](https://reacttraining.com/blog/javascript-the-react-parts/).
 Some JS topics are confusing to those who mostly program in other languages -- like JavaScript's Arrow Functions.
 Please become familiar with them (hint: we talk about them in this article).
 - [ ] We highly recommend watching this 10m video - [The Story of React](https://www.youtube.com/watch?v=Wm_xI7KntDs)
-- [ ] We have some [additional reading material](./reading) for those who are interested in learning more things before the workshop (not required though).
+- [ ] We have some [additional reading material](./docs) for those who are interested in learning more things before the workshop (not required though).
 - [ ] **WAIT!** Does your company or computer use VPN's or any sort of proxy?
 That might cause some issues that are out of our control.
 Most of the time we see that your peers will be able to help you out since this will be very specific to your company's security policies.

 ## Not good at JavaScript?
 Not a programmer?

 That's totally okay if you don't know JS very well as long as you know how to program in any other language you'll do fine in the workshop.
 However, JavaScript has changed a lot since 2015 and if you're not used to its modern syntax, you might struggle a bit with React and our material **so please read** [this primer article](https://reacttraining.com/blog/javascript-the-react-parts/) that will get you ready.
 People often tell us the primer article was the thing that made the workshop successful for them.

 This workshop assumes you know how to program.
 Sometimes we'll get attendees who have the goal of knowing high level details about React so they can better communicate with their React developer co-workers.
-In that case, you're certainly welcome to attend, but the material is designed for programmers so just go in with the expectation that on average, our attendees usually have at least a year (sometimes decades) of programming experience so the pace is going to be more appropriate for them.
+In that case, you're certainly welcome to attend, but the material is designed for programmers.

-Going into the workshop, we presume you know:
+We presume you know:

 - How to write HTML
 - How to do Command Line
 - What an API is (in general)
 - HTTP concepts like REST/GET/POST etc, and the general idea of AJAX requests

-(Basically, general web developer and programmer concepts)

 ## Setup For Mac and Linux Users (Unix Users)